Compensation for medical negligence

 You might want clinical practice to be improved and to reduce the chance of a similar incident happening to other people.
-This may be achieved by making a complaint.
+You may achieve this by making a complaint.
 It may happen because you make a claim, but should not be the reason you make a claim.

 If you want financial compensation

 The aim of making a claim is to seek financial compensation to help pay for the extra support and care needed as the result of impairment.